Learn About Buying Land

 How long does it take to close?

-It depends on your situation, but typically we can close within 7 to 14 days.
+It depends on your situation, but typically we can close within 3 to 14 days.
+Much sooner if fully paid in cash

 I'm behind in my loan, do I need to make another payment?